 Q: What are the financial impacts of coronavirus to Orion?

-The above-mentioned assumes that Orion‘s own production can continue normal operations despite the COVID-19 pandemic.
+The above-mentioned is based on the assumption that Orion‘s own production can continue normal operations despite the COVID-19 pandemic.
 This requires that Orion continues to succeed in protecting its employees and employee absence rates do not significantly increase, that personal protective equipment, starting materials, intermediate products and materials are available and that the logistics chains are sufficiently functional.

 Q: Does Orion benefit from coronavirus eg. in the form of increased demand?

-A: The coronavirus has increased the demand of pharmaceuticals in general due to which also the demand for some of Orion’s products, especially Dexdor® sedative used in Intensive Care Units and Easyhaler® product family, has increased in Europe.
+A: The coronavirus increased the demand of pharmaceuticals in general in March and April.
+To Orion this showed as increased demand especially for generic prescription drugs, Dexdor® sedative used in Intensive Care Units and Easyhaler® product family.
+After this the demand has levelled off in all product categories.

 Q: Does coronavirus have an impact on Orion’s production.